Sandur, Faroe Islands

 Sandur (meaning sandy beach; Sand) is a village on the south coast of the island of Sandoy in the Faroe Islands.
 The Sandur hoard of silver coins, dating to the end of the 11th century, attests to the long history of the village.
-In January 2020 the population stood at 532.
+In January 2024, the population stood at 529.

-The Municipality of Sandur consists of the village of Sandur only.
+The municipality of Sandur consists of the village of Sandur only.
 It is the most populous place on the "Sand Island", and is situated on a peninsula between the lakes of Gróthúsvatn in the northwest and Sandsvatn in the northeast, facing the inlets of Grótvík and Sandsvágur in the south.

 History

 Sandur is an old site of the thing where every year the local Várting was held.
-Excavations here have unearthed a stave church from the 11th century, where today there is a typical Faroese wooden church with grass roof.
-In 1988 the modern church suffered a devastating fire in which all of the church's silver melted.
+Excavations here have unearthed a stave church from the 11th century, where today there is a typical Faroese wooden church with a grass roof.
+In 1988, the modern church suffered a devastating fire in which all of the church's silver melted.
 The fire turned out to be arson.
-In the following year the church was restored, just in time for its 150th anniversary.
+In the following year, the church was restored, just in time for its 150th anniversary.